 and Advanced training levels.
 Assisters with any amount of experience are

 encouraged to participate.
-Trainings will start in January 2020.
+Trainings will start again in 2020.